 Studies are showing a myriad of benefits for patients and their families who choose palliative care, including significantly higher scores on quality of life assessments, less prevalence of depression and emergency room visits, and even longer survival rates.

 Contact Heaven at Home Senior Care to find out how we can further assist with improving quality of life for seniors receiving either Denton hospice or palliative care, through services such as:

 - Transportation to and from appointments

 - Companionship and conversation

 - Planning and preparing meals, and providing assistance with eating

-Our senior respite care allows family caregivers the chance to take a much-deserved break, knowing their loved one is receiving the very best of care.
+Our senior respite care allows family caregivers in Denton and the surrounding areas the chance to take a much-deserved break, knowing their loved one is receiving the very best of care.
 We look forward to the opportunity to serve your family.
 You can reach us any time at 866-381-0500 to learn more.